Frederick S. Jaffe: Life

+Jaffe died of a heart attack at the Planned Parenthood offices in New York City on August 18, 1978 at the age of 52.
+He left behind a wife, Phyllis and three sons.

 The "Jaffe Memo"

 In 1969, Jaffe wrote a memorandum, requested by Bernard Berelson, head of the Population Council, reviewing then-current ideas for population control from a wide range of organizations and individuals and providing a common methodology to evaluate those ideas and their potential impact.
 The memorandum included a table that compiled and classified many of these wide-ranging ideas.
 The table was included as one exhibit in an extensively-sourced 1970 journal article that reviewed then current literature on U.S. population growth and family planning.